Skip to main content

 CLASS UnsafeEnvironment

-Unsafe environment that executes code directly with subprocess.
+Environment that executes code directly via subprocess.

 Methods: